 Step 5: Lawyer’s Response and Consent to Mediation

 At the same time, the lawyer respondent will be asked to file a written response to the complaint within 30 days.
 Likewise, the lawyer respondent will be asked to give consent to participate in mediation and/or binding arbitration.
-If the lawyer does not respond, the case will be assigned to a facilitator who will contact the lawyer personally about participating in mediation or binding arbitration.
+If the lawyer does not respond, the case will be assigned to a facilitator who will contact the lawyer about participating in mediation or binding arbitration.
 The facilitator may also aid in informally resolving the complaint, if appropriate.
-If the lawyer refuses to participate in mediation and/or binding arbitration, the client and persons bringing the complaint may choose to go forward with an ex parte (non-binding) arbitration hearing.
-The arbitration panel will render a decision with or without the lawyer’s participation; however, the arbitrator’s decision is not binding unless all parties give written to consent to participate in arbitration.

 Step 6: Preparing for Mediation

 The program administrator will arrange for the mediation in a convenient setting for all parties.
-Mediations are often held in library meeting rooms, civic center offices, court house meeting rooms, or other such settings.
+Mediations may be held virtually, library meeting rooms, court house meeting rooms, or other such settings.
 The parties have the right to have a different lawyer represent them at the mediation at their expense, but this is not required.

 Step 7: The Mediation Session

 The mediator(s) will hear both sides of the issue and will assist the parties in reaching a satisfactory conclusion.
 The agreement will be reduced to writing and the parties will sign the document.
 If the lawyer and client cannot settle the dispute, the parties may request a binding arbitration hearing, but both must give written consent in order to go forward